-The software utilized in this course is Adobe Illustrator, Photoshop & InDesign, all of which are available in computer labs.
+The software used in this course is Adobe Illustrator, Photoshop and InDesign, all of which are available in computer labs.
 All software applications are cross-platform.
-It is very highly recommended that students purchase a subscription to the Adobe Creative Cloud so that they can use the software on their own computer and mobile devices.
+It is highly recommended that students purchase a subscription to the Adobe Creative Cloud so that they can use the software on their own computers.